xiix0/scam/README.md

-A visit to a fresh place will bring strange work.
+A gift of a flower will soon be made to you.